joinpursuit/Pursuit-Core-Standards/curricula/android.md

 The Pursuit Android Development Fellowship Technical Mastery facet begins with the fundamentals of the Java programming language (Java 8), and introductory Object-Oriented Programming (OOP) paradigms in Unit 1, in conjunction with POSIX-styled command line version control (Git and Github) and JetBrains IDE development skills (Intellij IDEA and Android Studio, respectively).

-Units 2 through 6 will focus primarily on the design and development of a number of group-based Android Applications, bookended by a Practical assessment.
+Units 2 through 5 will focus primarily on the design and development of a number of group-based Android Applications, bookended by a Practical assessment in Unit 6.

 From the start of Unit 7, Android fellows will have built a group project under the crucible of a two-day hackathon challenge, along with a group capstone project culminating in a public presentation, and the completion of a personal portfolio project up until commencement (the end of Unit 10), to round off their academic prospectus.